bayescollab/GWATdocker/README.md

 make install
 ```

-"Developing" implies that you make changes to the code, and re-run the installation.
-If modifying existing files, starting only from the `make` line should suffice; if modifying it substantially, or creating new files, start from the `cmake` line.
+When modifying existing files, starting only from the `make` line should suffice; if modifying it substantially, or creating new files, start from the `cmake` line to make sure dependencies among files are resolved and configured.

 If you wish to use VS Code to make the modifications and test the software, one can start a detached image with the options `-di`.
 With the `Dev Containers` extension installed in VSC, you can attach to this image and play with it like any other VSC project.